juntossomosmais/django-outbox-pattern/README.md

 ##### Subscribe command

-django-outbox-patterner consumers implement the idempotency pattern using the `message-id`, which is unique in the database.
+django-outbox-pattern consumers implement the idempotency pattern using the `message-id`, which is unique in the database.
 This ensures that the same message won't be processed twice, regardless of any circumstances.

 To correctly implement this, you must open a transaction with the database to persist the data from your logic and also execute the `save()` method of the `Payload` object.